VABIII/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+     A Context API seeks a way to be able to share global state information with all components that need access to it without having to prop drill through many layers of components that don't need to access  it.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    The reducer is a centralized location where application level state is created, held, and modified.
+Actions are objects that can contain the methods that allow you to change application state.
+These objects can also contain the information in which the application state will be updated to.
+The store is like a thoroughfare  between the reducer and the components allows the comps to access the application state held in the reducer.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+    Thunk is a piece of middleware that action creators are passed through and allows them to return functions and action objects.
+It gives action creator functions the ability to dispatch actions themselves.
+Thunk allows for multiple dispatches to be executed with a single action, and also allows for asynchronous dispatching of actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    Context API seems like the best bet in my opinion.
+There is less of a font loaded overhead cost of setup time, and there are fewer hoops to jump through when using it.
+There are some issues to consider when choosing a centralized state mgmt system, such as the fact that when using a Context API it causes all components to rerender whenever a state change is made.
+While with Redux, only the components that are affected by the state change are re-rendered.
+    Ultimately, the type of application you are building should have more of a determining factor than a developers personal preferences.
+That being said, all things being equal, I'm going with the Context API everytime.